What is a Prism and a Cylinder?

 The name of the prism arises from a geometrical shape of the two ends, known as the bases.
 This can be any figure (except for curves or circles).
 For example, a prism with a square base is called a square prism.
 A prism with a triangular base is called a triangular prism and this list goes on.

-Q3.
-Why do we Need to Calculate the Perimeter of a Prism?
+3. Why do we calculate the surface area of a Prism?

 Surface Area = 2b + ph

 p = The perimeter of the base